 Exodus 16:17-25 And the children of Israel did so, and gathered, some more, some less.
 And when they did mete it with an omer, he that gathered much had nothing over, and he that gathered little had no lack; they gathered every man according to his eating.
 And Moses said, Let no man leave of it till the morning.
 Notwithstanding they hearkened not unto Moses; but some of them left of it until the morning, and it bred worms, and stank: and Moses was wroth with them.
 And they gathered it every morning, every man according to his eating: and when the sun waxed hot, it melted.
 And it came to pass, that on the sixth day they gathered twice as much bread, two omers for one man: and all the rulers of the congregation came and told Moses.
-And he said unto them, This is that which the Lord has said, To morrow is the rest of the holy sabbath unto the Lord bake that which you will bake to day, and seethe that you will seethe; and that which remains over lay up for you to be kept until the morning.
-And they laid it up till the morning, as Moses bade: and it did not stink, neither was there any worm therein.
-And Moses said, Eat that to day; for to day is a sabbath unto the Lord: to day you shall not find it in the field.
+And he said unto them, This is that which the LOORD has said, To morrow is the rest of the holy sabbath unto the LOORD: bake that which you will bake to day, and seethe that you will seethe; and that which remains over lay up for you to be kept until the morning.
+And they laid it up till the morning, as Moses bade: and it did not stink, neither was there any worm

+Eden, The Garden, and The Two Trees (Part Three) by John W. Ritenbaugh therein.
+And Moses said, Eat that to day; for to day is a sabbath unto the LOORD: to day you shall not find it in the field.